Tap-Payments/goSellSDK-Android/README.md

 # Installation
 ---
 <a name="include_library_to_code_locally"></a>
-### Include goSellSDK library source code to your project
+### Include goSellSDK library as a dependency module in your project
 ---
 1. Clone goSellSDK library from Tap repository
    ```